Skip to main content

 Unveiling a Hidden Gem: The Painkalac Valley and Estuary

 Nestled between Aireys Inlet and Fairhaven lies a hidden gem – the Painkalac Valley and estuary.
 Here, where freshwater meets the ocean, a thriving ecosystem unfolds.
 This unique “salt-wedge community” is a haven for a diverse mix of native plants, animals, and microorganisms.
-Recently recognized for its vital role in local biodiversity and healthy waterways, the area is now protected under the federal Environment Protection and Biodiversity Conservation Act.
+Recently recognized for its vital role in local biodiversity and healthy waterways, the Painkalac Valley contains ecologic communities that are protected under the federal Environment Protection and Biodiversity Conservation Act.

 Aerial view of Painkalac Estuary and bottome shops